Hinduism by country: Demographic estimates

 Demographic estimates of Hindu populations by country have been published by the Pew Research Center in 2012, as well as US State Department's International Religious Freedom Report 2006.

 By total number, India has the most Hindus.
 As a percentage, Nepal has the largest percentage of Hindus in the world, followed by India and Mauritius.
-The Hindu population around the world as of 2020 is about 1.2 billion, making it the world's third-largest religion after Christianity and Islam, of which nearly 1.1 billion Hindus live in India.
-India contains 94% of the global Hindu population.
+The Hindu population around the world as of 2020 is about 1.17 billion, making it the world's third-largest religion after Christianity and Islam.
+Nearly 1.1 billion Hindus live in India. representing about 94% of the global Hindu population.
 According to a statistical study, an estimated 100 million Hindus live outside of India.
 In 2010, only two countries in the world had a majority of their population as Hindus – Nepal and India.
 In Mauritius, 47.9 percent of the population were Hindu, according to the 2022 census.

 By country

 Sources used for the table below include the US State Department, the CIA World Factbook, adherents.com, thearda.com, and Pew Research Center. and as identified.